06 Jun Using predictions to get your customers to buy again

 The algorithm then identifies if a customer on any given day qualifies for a replenishment event.
 Then, each day, a subset of users will be targeted with a personalized email, sent during their best predicted qualification interval and their best predicted time of day.
 All the marketer needs to do is feed the machine content, and the AI will do the rest.

-Check out these two real life examples below, sent by ReSci’s AI:
+Check out this real life example below, sent by ReSci’s AI:

 This automated data-driven approach to your repurchase campaigns is easier to set up and much more powerful and scalable than any manual campaign.